covcom/205CDE/01 C9 IDE/README.md

 > The system arranges so that the display goes vertical first and then horizontal.

 Things are getting interesting from here.
 All these folders are for different purposes.
-Here lists a few important ones, for a complete list click [this](https://peter.upfold.org.uk/blog/2006/07/18/a-guide-to-files-and-folders-on-linux/)
+Here list a few important ones, for a complete list click [this](https://peter.upfold.org.uk/blog/2006/07/18/a-guide-to-files-and-folders-on-linux/)

-* bin is for linaries, in other words programmes, executables.
+* bin is for binaries, in other words, programmes, executables.
 * etc is for configuration files e.g. Apache configuration.
-* home is where your personal stuff go e.g. workspace.
+* home is where your personal stuff goes e.g. workspace.
 * var is for application data such as SQL database.

-Since we have Apache server installed, if we do the following we'll see how different parts of a single package are seperatted into different folders
+Since we have Apache server installed, if we do the following we'll see how different parts of a single package are separated into different folders

 ```sh
     $ dpkg -L apache2